 Review by Ian Keogh

 Possibly more so than any other comic creator, Sam Glanzman’s World War II experiences had a profound effect on his comics work as well as his life.
 He signed up for the navy at eighteen, and was assigned to the U.S.S.
 Stevens in 1943.
-Throughout the 1970s he contributed touching and partially fictionalised anecdotes about the people he served with and met to DC’s war comics, sometimes funny and sometimes tragic.
+Throughout the 1970s he contributed touching and partially fictionalised anecdotes about the people he served with and met to DC’s war comics, sometimes funny and sometimes tragic and now collected as U.S.S.
+Stevens.
 In 1986 Marvel’s graphic novel line gave him the opportunity to produce two more direct volumes of memoirs humbly titled A Sailor’s Story.

 An impressive list of fellow creators provide testimonials as to Glanzman’s work and personality, with his Marvel editor Larry Hama writing a loving introduction.
 A naturalism and solidity reinforces the authenticity of Glazman’s art, with an absolute precision about the reproductions of a destroyer’s inner workings, sometimes with annotated diagrams, but many panels featuring people have a depth problem giving a two dimensional look.
 More shading could have avoided this.
 He’s on happier ground with longshots of the U.S.S.
 Stevens and the actual missions during the course of the second book, originally published with subtitle of Winds, Dreams and Dragons.
 The opening pages of Japanese air attacks surely nail the sensitivity Glanzman was aiming for while showing the horrible human cost.